masashitanimura/2.0/pages/emscloud/emscloud_amazon_deployinstance.md

 G.	Click **RETURN TO PORTFOLIO LIST** when configuration is done

+**Notes:**

-**Note:** The configuration is saved already when returned to portfolios list.
+- The configuration is saved already when returned to portfolios list.
+- The users added in Step3-D can see and launch the EMS in the portfolio